Security at qub

 - We are a small team.
 Our review depth does not match a large corporation's dedicated application-security function.
 We compensate with strict automated gates and a minimal attack surface, but we do not claim infallibility.

 - The drand network is an external dependency.
 A catastrophic failure of drand would affect every qub's reveal behaviour.
 We monitor drand health and have contingency documentation for chain migration if required.
+For unlock dates more than 2 years out, the seal-time confirmation modal shows an explicit disclosure: long-horizon qubs depend on drand chain durability, and a future drand chain migration may require recovery steps to unlock the qub.
+For unlock dates more than 5 years out, you must check an extra box confirming you've read and accept this risk before the seal proceeds.

 - Cryptographic primitives we rely on are standardised and widely reviewed, but cryptography evolves.
 Where we have choices (post-quantum signing, authenticated encryption), we pick the more conservative option.